ropensci/cffr/paper.md

 # Acknowledgements

-I would like to thank Carl Boettiger, Maëlle Salmon and the rest of contributors of the codemetar [@codemetar2021] package.
+I would like to thank Carl Boettiger, Maëlle Salmon and the rest of contributors of the codemetar package [@codemetar2021].
 This package was the primary inspiration for developing cffr and shares a common goal of increasing awareness on the efforts of software developers.